What is SERV-IN?

 Why is the registry necessary?

-Recent large-scale disasters have shown that an effective response requires pre-credentialed volunteers to provide assistance to people impacted by an emergency.
-When disaster strikes, officials will decide what skills are essential for the response.
+Recent large-scale disasters have shown that an effective response requires pre-registered and credentialed volunteers to provide assistance to those who were impacted.
+In the event of an emergency, officials will decide what skills are essential for the response.
 If your skills match the needs, you will be alerted and given the opportunity to respond.

 What do I gain from volunteering?